Weight Loss Programs: Ratings of Sources

 Our AssessmentEvery year, U.S. News & World Report rounds up the top diets in a variety of categories.
 They consult experts in diet and nutrition, and offer overviews as well as a detailed analysis of each diet.
-Those that receive a "best" ranking overall are effective for weight loss as well as relatively easy to follow, offer appropriate nutrition, and help reduce the risk of diabetes and heart disease.
+Those that receive a "best" ranking overall are effective for weight loss and are relatively easy to follow, offer appropriate nutrition, and help reduce the risk of diabetes and heart disease.

 Diet Plans Ratings

 Our AssessmentFour commercial weight-loss programs, Weight Watchers, Medifast, Jenny Craig and Nutrisystem, and nine do-it-yourself plans are evaluated and rated.
 Ratings are based upon feedback from 9,376 subscribers.
 Each plan receives an overall score for initial weight loss, maintenance, calorie awareness, food variety, inclusion of fruits and vegetables, and exercise integration and encouragement.

 A Dietary Quality Comparison of Popular Weight-Loss Plans

 Our AssessmentThis study compares seven weight-loss plans -- "The New Glucose Revolution," Atkins Diet, South Beach Diet, Dean Ornish's "Eat More, Weigh Less," the Zone Diet, Weight Watchers and the USDA 2005 Food Guide Pyramid -- using the dietary guidelines of the Alternate Healthy Eating Index (AHEI) to determine which is the most healthful and best able to prevent cardiovascular disease.

 Comparison of the Atkins, Zone, Ornish, and LEARN Diets for Change in Weight and Related Risk Factors Among Overweight Premenopausal Women

 by Christopher D. Gardner, et al.